Looking for information about your firm's panel status?

 First Direct

-conveyancing panel and scheduled to complete a purchase shortly.
-I can not locate a Mortgage Deed for the client to execute.
+conveyancing panel and all set to complete a remortgage shortly.
+My papers do not include a Mortgage Deed for the client to sign.

 Who do I contact at First Direct to get a duplicate Deed?

 to obtain standard documents.
-The CML Handbook contains an express inquiry for banks to establish who to contact to obtain standard documents.
+The The Council of Mortgage Lenders Handbook contains an express inquiry for lenders to set out who to contact to obtain standard documents.

 First Direct in their Part 2’s state: